Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Calibration of the exciton and photon fractions in long-lifetime microcavity structures

+where $\alpha_o$, $\alpha_s$,$E_r$, and $E_s$ are fit parameters.
+The best fit with this function is given by the red line in Figure~\ref{deriv}(c).
+This figure shows the data for Sample 4-6-15.1, which was used in Refs.~\onlinecite{ostroTF} and \onlinecite{naturephys}.
+Additionally, we performed the same procedure on sample P8-10-17.1, which was used in Ref.~\onlinecite{myers-pillar}.
+The parameter values for the best fits are given in Table~\ref{fit_table}. \\

-{\bf Recalibration of previous work}.
+{\bf Calibration of previous work}.
 In the past, less accurate characterizations were utilized.
 We therefore compare some of our prior characterizations with the results given here.

-In Reference~\onlinecite{naturephys}, Figure 2, the authors stated that the detuning was 7.7 meV, however using our present calibration, polaritons at that energy have a predicted detuning of 14.1 meV (exciton fraction of 78\%).
-Additionally, in Figure 4 of that paper, an approximate formula for the exciton fraction was utilized, in which very photonic polaritons (detuning of $-22.5$ meV) were approximated as being bare cavity photons, giving the equation $X \simeq 1 - m_c/m_{lp}$, where $m_c$ and $m_{lp}$ are the measured cavity mass and lower polariton mass, respectively.
-However, at such a detuning, the exciton fraction is still 13\%, which means the true cavity mass should be about 87\% of the cavity mass which was used.
+In Reference~\onlinecite{naturephys}, Figure 2, the authors stated that the detuning was 7.7 meV, however using our present calibration, polaritons at that energy have a predicted detuning of 17.8 meV (exciton fraction of 85\%).
+Additionally, in Figure 4 of that paper, an approximate formula for the exciton fraction was utilized, in which very photonic polaritons (detuning of $-22.5$ meV) were approximated as being bare cavity photons, giving the equation $|\alpha|^2 \simeq 1 - m_c/m_{lp}$, where $m_c$ and $m_{lp}$ are the measured cavity mass and lower polariton mass, respectively.
+However, at such a detuning, the exciton fraction is 11\%, which means the true cavity mass should be about 89\% of the cavity mass which was used.
 This correction shifts all data points in the figure to the right in a non-uniform way.
 A data point at $x = 0.2$ would shift to $x = 0.3$, and a data point at $x = 0.8$ would shift to $x = 0.826$.

-In Reference ~\onlinecite{myers-pillar}, the data presented in Figure 2, according to our current calibration, is at a detuning of 5.0 meV; contrasted with the 8 meV based on the previous calibration method.
-These results are very close to each other, which is not too surprising, because that work used a similar characterization method.
-The overall conclusions of that paper are therefore not significantly changed.
+In Reference \onlinecite{myers-pillar}, the data presented in Figure 2, according to our current calibration, is at a detuning of 11.7 meV; contrasted with the 8 meV based on the previous calibration method.
+The overall conclusions of that paper are not significantly changed.

-In Reference \onlinecite{ostroTF}, Figure 1, the authors state that the detuning of their polaritons is 2~meV; based on our current calibration, we would find a detuning of 2.8 meV, which is also close agreement.
-In Figure 2(a) of that paper, the stated detuning was $-18$ meV, which is also close to our current predicted value of $-19$ meV.
-In Figure 2(c), the stated detuning was 0 meV, while our current calibration would give a value of $-0.8$ meV.
-In Figure 2(e), the stated detuning was 20 meV, while our current calibration gives 16 meV.
+In Reference \onlinecite{ostroTF}, Figure 1, the authors state that the detuning of their polaritons is 2~meV; based on our current calibration, we find a detuning of 3.4 meV.
+In Figure 2(a) of that paper, the stated detuning was $-18$ meV, close to our current value of $-18.2$ meV.
+In Figure 2(c), the stated detuning was 0 meV, while our current calibration gives a value of $0.2$ meV.
+In Figure 2(e), the stated detuning was 20 meV, while our current calibration gives 17.9 meV.
 The overall conclusions of that paper are therefore not significantly changed.